 While it may never become as easy as reading a sticker price, after mastering a few time-tested bartering tactics haggling can become a much more enjoyable and natural experience.
-One you may even find yourself missing when you return home and can no longer implement a half-off clothing sale on a whim.
+One you may even miss when you return home and can no longer implement a half-off clothing sale on a whim.

 The situation: After traveling all day on a rickety bus, you’ve arrived at the center of commerce for the majority of the local world, no, not the mall, but the local marketplace.
 You stand transfixed, overwhelmed by the chaotic hubbub and glittering baubles for sale.
 It takes a minute for you to adjust, but after a moment your consumer instincts kick in and you are ready to make a purchase.
 You select the stall of your preference; choose your item — now all you have to do is pay.
 If it were only that easy …